 Beaver Creek School is required to do a background check on all volunteers.
 Volunteers who are not parents of Beaver Creek School students must be fingerprinted.
-The school covers the cost and the front office has all the information you will need to help you get started.
+The school covers the cost and Lyndel Kelley has all the information you will need to help you get started.